Doubravka of Bohemia: Early life

 Doubravka's date of birth is not known.
 The only indication is communicated by the chronicler Cosmas of Prague, who stated that the Bohemian princess at the time of her marriage with Mieszko I was an old woman.
 The passage is regarded as tendentious and of little reliability, and some researchers believe that the statement was made with malicious intent.
 It is possible that in the statement about Doubravka's age, Cosmas was making a reference to the age difference between her and her sister Mlada.
 That would give him a basis for determining Doubravka as "old."
 (The word Mlada means Young).
-It also found that Cosmas confuses Doubravka with Mieszko I's second wife Oda, who at the time of her marriage was around 19–25 years old, a relatively advanced age for a bride according to the customs of the Middle Ages.
+It was also found that Cosmas confuses Doubravka with Mieszko I's second wife Oda, who at the time of her marriage was around 19–25 years old, a relatively advanced age for a bride according to the customs of the Middle Ages.
 Some researchers have taken up speculative views, such as Jerzy Strzelczyk, who assumed that in the light of contemporary concepts and habits of marriage of that time (when as a rule marriages were contracted with teenage girls) is assumed that Doubravka had passed her early youth, so, it's probable that she was in her late teens or twenties.

 Nothing is known about Doubravka's childhood and youth.
-In 1895 Oswald Balzer refuted reports that previous to her marriage with Mieszko I, Doubravka was married to Gunther, Margrave of Merseburg and they had a son, Gunzelin.
-This view is based on the fact that Thietmar of Merseburg in his chronicles named Gunzelin, Gunther's son, brother of Bolesław I the Brave, Doubravka's son.
-Currently, historians believed that Gunzelin and Bolesław I are in fact cousins or brothers-in-law.
+Thietmar of Merseburg in his chronicles named Gunzelin, Gunther of Merseburg's son, a 'brother' [frater] to Bolesław I the Brave, thus implying Gunzelin was Doubravka's son, and Gunther was her first husband.
+This was disputed in 1895 by Oswald Balzer whose position caused many historians to believe that Gunzelin and Bolesław I were in fact cousins or brothers-in-law; however, Michael Morys-Twarowski argues that Thiethmar was always describing one's brother-in-law by word gener, not frater as in case of Gunzelin.
+Kamil Janicki agrees with Balzer, but nevertheless points that Doubravka had had a husband before marrying Mieszko, as she was reported to strip herself from peplum capitis (headcloth worn by married women and widows) when she left her homeland to wed the Polish Duke.
+He believes Doubravka's first husband was most likely Bohemian subject of her father, who died before 965, leaving the Princess a widow.